 - It is useful for only legacy classes like Vector and Hashtable.

-- Compare to the other iterators, method enumeration methods and names are lengthy, like hasMoreElements and nextElement.
+- Compared to the other iterators, method enumeration methods and names are lengthy, like hasMoreElements and nextElement.

-- It supports only forward direction, that’s why its also called uni-directional cursor.
+- It supports only forward direction; that’s why it’s also called a uni-directional cursor.

-- As it supports legacy classes only its recommended not to use in the new projects.
+- As it supports legacy classes only, it’s not recommended for use in new projects.

 - It does not support CRUD operation.
 Enumeration only Supports the READ operation and does not support other operations like WRITE, UPDATE, AND DELETE.